llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

   symbolically.
 This means it is not possible to describe an induction variable which, for example, depends on a variable whose location is not static over the whole lifetime of the induction variable.
-* Support describing the location of arbitrary expressions over scalar-replaced aggregate values, even in the face of other dependant expressions.
+- Support describing the location of arbitrary expressions over scalar-replaced aggregate values, even in the face of other dependant expressions.
 LLVM currently must drop debug information when any expression would depend on a composite value.
-* Support describing all locations of values which are live in multiple machine locations at the same instruction.
+- Support describing all locations of values which are live in multiple machine locations at the same instruction.
 LLVM currently must pick only one such location to describe.
 This means values which are resident in multiple places must be conservatively marked read-only, even when they could be read-write if all of their locations were reported accurately.
-* Accurately support describing the range over which a given location is valid.
+- Accurately support describing the range over which a given location is active.
   LLVM currently pessimizes debug information as there is no rigorous means to limit the range of a described location.
-* Support describing the factoring of expressions.
+- Support describing the factoring of expressions.
 This allows features such as DWARF procedures to be used to reduce the size of debug information.
 Factoring can also be more convenient for the compiler to describe lexically nested information such as program location for inactive lanes in divergent control flow.

-# 3. Motivation
+# Motivation

-The original motivation for this proposal was to make the minimum required changes to the existing LLVM representation of debug information needed to support the [DWARF Extensions For Heterogeneous Debugging][0].
+The original motivation for this proposal was to make the minimum required changes to the existing LLVM representation of debug information needed to support the [DWARF Extensions For Heterogeneous Debugging][17].
 This involved an evaluation of the existing debug information for machine locations in LLVM, which uncovered some hard-to-fix bugs rooted in the incidental complexity and inconsistency of LLVM's debug intrinsics and expressions.